[Originally published: Jan. 29, 2020. Updated: Dec. 17, 2021]

 Note: Information in this article was accurate at the time of original publication.
 Because information about COVID-19 changes rapidly, we encourage you to visit the websites of the Centers for Disease Control & Prevention (CDC), World Health Organization (WHO), and your state and local government for the latest information.

 Guillain-Barré syndrome (GBS) is a rare neurological disorder in which the immune system attacks the nerves.
 It can cause muscle weakness and sometimes paralysis.
 People usually recover from it, but it can lead to hospitalization and, sometimes, permanent damage to nerve cells.

 So, it’s not surprising that people have questions upon hearing that about 100 suspected cases of GBS have been identified among 12.8 million people who have received the Johnson & Johnson vaccine.
-While this figure is low enough to categorize the occurrences as rare, the Food and Drug Administration (FDA) has now attached a warning (included in fact sheets for patients and providers) to the Johnson & Johnson shot about the increased risk of developing GBS in the 42 days after vaccination.
+While this figure is low enough to categorize the occurrences as rare, the Food and Drug Administration (FDA) attached a warning (included in fact sheets for patients and providers) in July 2021 to the Johnson & Johnson shot about the increased risk of developing GBS in the 42 days after vaccination.